stehrn/twelve_factor/README.md

   <artifactId>spring-boot-starter-web</artifactId>
 </dependency>
 ```
-(_the versions for this dependency, if you were wondering, are inherited from the parent pom_)
+(_the version for this dependency, if you were wondering, is inherited from the parent pom_)

-Dependencies with _provided_ scope are worth a special mention - these wont be packaged into the distribution, the assumption been they will be provided at runtime, so how then to define this in the runtime?
-This is where containers help by adding the runtime depdendency into the container process.
+TODO: add link to linked in maven article.

+maven will download this dependency to a local repo and add it to the classpath when compiling the source code; when packaging the project for deployment the binary will be added to the fat jar.

 ## Codebase
 [one codebase, many deploys](https://12factor.net/codebase) (12 factor)

-The service lives in a single repo, and that repo only contains code for the moodboard service, nothing else.
+The service lives in a single repo, and that repo only contains code for the mood service, nothing else.

 #### What to do with shared code
-We don't have any code shared across yet since we only have one small app, but if we did, then time would be spent refactoring it out to a new repo, and referenced in the original app as a _library_ through dependency management.
+Given this is a small demo app, no code is shared yet, but if it was, then time would be spent refactoring it out into a new repo, and referencing it in the original app as a _library_ through dependency management.

 The new repo will have it's own build and release process allowing the library and the library clients to evolve at their own pace.
 This is all about reducing the risk of breaking something and will generally save time in the long run.
-Just be aware the code been refactored out should have a different velocity of change unrelated to the app - if the app and library are frequently released together then they're too coupled and proably should not have been separated.
+Just be aware the code been refactored out should have a different velocity of change unrelated to the app - if the app and library are frequently released together then they're too coupled and probably should not have been separated.

 #### Versions
 Use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) and [feature branches](https://martinfowler.com/bliki/FeatureBranch.html) to support different versions of the app in the same repo.
 The demo project makes use of feature branches to demonstrate some of the enhancements (normally feature branches would be merged back to master and deleted to keep things trim).